-Most crucially – especially in this fascinating time where the air cargo industry has the chance to claw back some volumes stolen by the likes of FedEx – TIACA can provide a neutral platform for all air cargo players to create a virtual integrator, finally allowing the industry to capitalise on what should by right be its market: express delivery.
+Most crucially – especially in this fascinating time where the air cargo industry has the chance to claw back some volumes from the integrators – TIACA can provide a neutral platform for all air cargo players to create a virtual integrator, finally allowing the industry to capitalise on what should by right be its market: express delivery.
 There are big prizes to be won for those who collaborate.

 But has it already squandered its future, and this goodwill?